ryanuber/columnize/README.md

 }
 ```

-As you can see, you just give it a list of strings and a delimiter.
+As you can see, you just pass in a list of strings.
 And the result:

 ```
 Name   Gender  Age